 The following may have their notes assessed by an appropriate person, though this review does not count as an audit for recertification purposes:

-- Fellows working in an accredited Urgent Care Clinic.
+- Fellows working in an accredited Urgent Care Clinic who have been granted an exemption (use this form).
 The Medical Director regularly performs internal audits of note quality.

-- Fellows working in other locations who have received College dispensation for their notes to be marked by an appropriate person in the workplace.
-Provide link to form for dispensation.
+- Fellows working in other locations who have received College dispensation (use this form) for their notes to be marked by an appropriate person in the workplace.